dwcoder/MM-The-Gearmaker/Characterbooks/French_savant.md

 ### =PM=
 Point out to the Prime Minster that =he PM= saw Wilbur's talents way too late, and ask whether it was embarrassing when =he PM= offered Wilbur a knighthood which he then rejected.
 Say that the British class system is to blame for Wilbur's bad treatment.
+This sort of thing will never happen in France!

 ### =Narco heir=